django/deps/draft/orm-field-api-related-improvement.rst

 :Created: 2017-3-5
 :Last-Modified: 2017-00-00

-.. contents:: Table of Contents
-   :depth: 3
-   :local:

 Background:
 ===========
-Django's ORM is a simple & powerful tool which suits most use-cases, however, there are some historical design limitations and inconsistant implementation in orm relation fields API which produce many inconsistant behaviour.
+Django's ORM is a simple & powerful tool which suits most use-cases.
+However, historicaly it has some design limitations and complex internal API which makes it not only hard to maintain but also produce inconsistant behaviours.

-This type of design limitation made it difficult to add support for composite primarykey or working with relationField/genericRelations very annoying as they produces inconsistant behaviour and their implementaion is hard to maintain due to many special casing.
+This type of design limitation made it difficult to add support for composite primarykey or working with relationField/genericRelations very annoying as they don't produce consistant behaviour and their implementaion is hard to maintain due to many special casing.

-In order to fix this design limitations and inconsistant API's the proposed solution is to introduce REAL VirtualField types and refactor Fields/RelationFields API based on virtualFields type.
+In order to fix these design limitations and inconsistancies, the proposed solution is to refactor Fields/RelationFields to new simpler API and incorporate virtualField type based refctors of RelationFields.

 Abstract
 ==========
-This DEP aims to improve different part of django ORM and ot associated parts of django to support Real VirtualField type in django.
+This DEP aims to improve different part of django ORM and associated parts of django to support Real VirtualField type in django.
 There were several attempt to fix this problem before.
 So in this Dep we will try to follow the suggested approaches from Michal Patrucha's previous works